drbeiliu/beiliu/index.md

-# Welcome to Bei Liu's personal website.
+# **Bei liu** , *PhD*
-I am currently a postdoc at the University of North Carolina at Chapel Hill.
+I am a research assistant professor at the University of North Carolina at Chapel Hill.
 I am a dedicated ***microscopist*** with a great passion on engineering ***biosensors*** and ***optogenetic*** tools.
+I am also interested in image processing/analysis, particularly with deep learning approaches.

 The purpose of this site is to provide useful information related to my research interests.
 If you are interested in my literatures sharing, please go [here](https://github.com/shepherd87/shepherd87.github.io/blob/master/pages/literatures.md).

 | Microscopy  |  Biotech.  | Probes | Computational Bio. | Deep learning
 |:------------: |:----------:|:--------:|:-------------------:|:-------------------------: